SINGAPORE TRAVEL GUIDE 2020

 Nearby attractions: the Civil Defence Heritage Gallery located in Singapore’s oldest fire station; the Asian Civilisation Museum; the Hong San See Temple, a century-old Buddhist place of worship.

-5. Singapore River cruise: leaving aside the night-life of the buzzing Quay district, an exciting way to enjoy some of the city’s historic bridges and landmarks of Singapore is by a river cruise.
+Leaving aside the night-life of the buzzing Quay district, an exciting way to enjoy some of the city’s historic bridges and landmarks of Singapore is by a river cruise.
 You can embark/disembark the boat in Clarke Quay, Boat Quay, Read Bridge, Fullerton, Merlion Park, Esplanade and Bayfront South.

 6. Little India